lizardking/LD2410Async/dox/mainPage.md

  - Continuous background task that parses incoming frames and updates data.
  - Automatic inactivity handling if sensor is stuck or unreposive (tries to disable config mode or reboot).

-## Further Documentation
+## Documentation

-The following pages provide detailed explanations of the library’s components and usage patterns:
+The following pages provide detailed explanations of the libs components and usage patterns:

 - @subpage Installation
-  How to install the LD2410Async library via Arduino Library Manager or manually.
+  * How to install the LD2410Async library via Arduino Library Manager or manually.

 - @subpage Async_Commands_And_Processing
-  Covers the non-blocking design, callbacks for detection and configuration, and the full list of asynchronous commands supported by the LD2410.
+  * Covers the non-blocking design, callbacks for detection and configuration, and the full list of asynchronous commands supported by the LD2410.

 - @subpage Data_Structures
-  Documents the core data structures: @ref LD2410Types::DetectionData "DetectionData" and @ref LD2410Types::ConfigData "ConfigData".
+  * Documents the core data structures: @ref LD2410Types::DetectionData "DetectionData" and @ref LD2410Types::ConfigData "ConfigData".
 Includes detailed descriptions of all members and their meanings.

 - @subpage Operation_Modes
-  Explains the sensor’s Normal, Engineering, and Configuration modes, including how to switch between them and what data each provides.
+  * Explains the sensor’s Normal, Engineering, and Configuration modes, including how to switch between them and what data each provides.

 - @subpage Inactivity_Handling
-  Describes the library’s automatic recovery logic when the sensor becomes unresponsive, including how to configure and disable inactivity handling.
+  * Describes the libs automatic recovery logic when the sensor becomes unresponsive, including how to configure and disable inactivity handling.

 - @subpage Examples
-  Lists all the examples in the lib.
+  * Lists all the examples in the lib.

 - @subpage BestPractices
-  Important notes and best practices for using the library effectively (callback design, config handling, engineering mode, task management, and memory wear considerations).
+  * Important notes and best practices for using the library effectively (callback design, config handling, engineering mode, task management, and memory wear considerations).

 - @subpage Troubleshooting
-  A guide to solving common issues such as no data received, callbacks not firing, async commands failing, or unexpected sensor reboots.
+  * A guide to solving common issues such as no data received, callbacks not firing, async commands failing, or unexpected sensor reboots.

 ## Main Class Reference